-This course offers one of the missing pieces in Rolf's recipe: explicit consideration of how the goals and steps in doing structural integration translate into improved body stability and capacity for self-care.
-This course addresses stability from Rolf's view that there is such a thing as normal body behavior; human bodies have inherent capacity to respond efficiently and effectively to physical and psychological challenge.
+This course offers a missing piece in Rolf's recipe: explicit consideration of how the goals and steps of structural integration translate into improved body stability and capacity for self-care.
+This course addresses stability from Rolf's view that there is such a thing as normal body behavior; human bodies have an inherent capacity to respond efficiently and effectively to physical and psychological challenges.
 We can find stability and express lengthening at the same time.

 What does normal stability look and feel like?

 How do anatomical structures contribute to stabilization?

 Where does stabilization fit into an SI series?

 How does self-care embed into each session of a series?

 How does one clarify and deepen the pre-movement moment in changing coordination?

 How do clients learn to discern and value non-effortful stability?